ClassViewer/ClassViewer/README.md

 ## Build

-Building ClassViewer v3 requires Java 11 or later (but Java 8 is sufficient at runtime).
+Building ClassViewer v4 requires Java 22 (but Java 21 is sufficient at runtime).

 ```shell
 ./gradlew jar